 When you move or transform your content with Snapping on blue guide-lines will appear on-screen.
 These lines show positional or scale points that might be helpful.
 Your content will snap to things such as the centre points of your canvas or items sitting on other layers.

 The single green node above your selection is the Rotation node.

 Drag the Rotation node to twist and turn your content.
 It will rotate around its own midpoint.
 A readout will appear showing you the rotational angle and changes in real time as you adjust.

-The buttons along the Transform toolbar at the bottom of the screen offer four different ways to manipulate the size and shape of the content in your bounding box.
+The Transform toolbar buttons at the bottom of the screen offer four different ways to alter the size and shape of the content in your bounding box.

-When you first activate Transform, it defaults to the Freeform method.
-This is just one of the four different methods to manipulate your content.
-All four options are explored more fully in the Handbook sections to follow.
+When you first activate Transform, it defaults to Freeform.
+This is one of the four different methods for manipulating your content.
+Explore all four options more in the Handbook sections to follow.

-- Freeform lets you stretch and squash your selection in any direction without maintaining the original ratio.
+- Freeform lets you stretch and squash your selection in any direction.
+Freeform does this without maintaining the original ratio.
 For example, using Freeform, you can stretch your content to be far taller than it used to be, without changing the width.

 - Uniform preserves the original image ratio.
-If you stretch the content to be taller, it will automatically grow wider at the same time so it does not become distorted.
+If you stretch the content to be taller, it will automatically grow wider at the same time to keep the object's original ratio.

 - Warp offers the most complex effects.
-It applies a mesh to your selection, allowing you to move nodes on the outside of the mesh, or drag the inside of the mesh, to create a three-dimensional effect.
-You can even fold part of your image back over itself.
+It applies a mesh to your selection.
+This allows you to move nodes on the outside or inside of the mesh, to create a three-dimensional effect.
+With warp you can even fold a part of your image back over itself.